deeplearning4j/deeplearning4j/modelserver.md

 ![Alt text](./img/AI_modelserver.png)

 The SKIL model server is able to import models from Python frameworks such as Tensorflow, Keras, Theano and CNTK, overcoming a major barrier in deploying deep learning models to production environments.

+Production-grade model servers have a few important features.
+They should be:

+* Secure.
+They may process sensitive data.
+* Scalable.
+That data traffic may surge, and predictions should be made with low latency.
+* Stable and debuggable.
+SKIL is based on the enterprise-hardened JVM.
+* Certified.
+Deeplearning4j works with CDH and HDP.